California Contractor Disciplinary Bond: A Comprehensive Guide

 The California Contractor Disciplinary surety bond can cost anywhere between 3% to 8% of the bond limit per year.
+Monthly subscription options are available as well.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.

 What Situations Can Lead to Disciplinary Action Against California Contractors?